maxwelljohn/FlowTree/README.md

 ## Installation

-To install via Package Control, run the 'Package Control: Install Package' command and choose the FlowTree package.
+To install via Package Control, run the `Package Control: Install Package` command and choose the FlowTree package.
 (If you aren't able to find it, maybe try updating Sublime Text to the latest version.)

 To install manually, e.g. if you want to do development, clone the repository into the Packages directory in your Sublime Text 3 settings folder.

 ## Usage

-Open a file from a codebase you're working on and run the 'FlowTree: Show FlowTree' command.
-You should get a new buffer titled Your FlowTree that tracks your editing workflow.
+Open a file from a codebase you're working on and run the `FlowTree: Show FlowTree` command.
+You should get a new buffer titled `Your FlowTree` that tracks your editing workflow.

 ![Screenshot](screenshot.png)

-In this example, the user is fixing a frobnitz-related bug that requires making changes to the frobnitz model, the frobnitz view, and the frobnitz controller.
-Because frobnitz.py was the file that was open immediately before each of frobnitz_controller.py, frobnitz_model.py, and frobnitz_view.py were opened, they are each displayed as children of frobnitz.py.
-Midway through fixing frobnitz_model.py, the user realizes that widget needs a refactor and searches the repository for the string "widget".
-Partway through editing widget.py, they open widget_factory.py to make some changes there.
-At each stage, it's possible to see where the user is in the task as a whole and what still needs to be done.
+In this example, you're fixing a frobnitz-related bug that requires making changes to the frobnitz model, the frobnitz view, and the frobnitz controller.
+Because `frobnitz.py` was the file that was open immediately before each of `frobnitz_controller.py`, `frobnitz_model.py`, and `frobnitz_view.py` were opened, they are each displayed as children of `frobnitz.py`.
+Midway through fixing `frobnitz_model.py`, you realize the widget needs a refactor and search the repository for the string "widget".
+Partway through editing `widget.py`, you open `widget_factory.py` to make some changes there.
+At each stage, it's possible to see where you are in the task as a whole and what still needs to be done.

 As buffers get closed, the empty box ☐ turns into a checked box to indicate completion of that part of the task.
-In the above screenshot, the user finished making modifications to frobnitz_controller.py and closed the file, causing its box to become checked.
-When the very first buffer which was opened gets closed, the entire FlowTree diagram disappears to get ready for the next task.
+In the above screenshot, you finished making modifications to `frobnitz_controller.py` and closed the file, causing its box to become checked.
+When the top buffer gets closed, the entire FlowTree diagram disappears to get ready for the next task.

-To provide further reminders about where you are in your editing workflow, if you leave text selected in a buffer before opening a new buffer, the text you left selected gets displayed alongside the old buffer in the FlowTree diagram.
+To provide further reminders about where you are in your editing workflow, if you leave text selected in a buffer, that text gets displayed next to the buffer in the FlowTree diagram.
 This can be used to leave hints for yourself about what you were doing.

 ## Bugs